swiftlang/swift-evolution/proposals/nnnn-consistent-lazy-api.md

 ## Motivation

 Lazy evaluation defers the computation of an operation until (a part of) its result is needed.
 In Swift, this strategy is implemented in two ways.
 The first, [lazy stored properties](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID257), enables the user to defer the evaluation of a property's initial value until the first time it's called.
-The second, `Sequence`'s [`lazy`](https://developer.apple.com/documentation/swift/sequence/1641562-lazy) instance property, enables the user to lazily evaluate subsequent operations by only evaluation those elements that are needed.
+The second, `Sequence`'s [`lazy`](https://developer.apple.com/documentation/swift/sequence/1641562-lazy) instance property, enables the user to lazily evaluate subsequent operations by only evaluating those elements that are needed.
 The latter is the primary focus of this proposal.

 `lazy` works by wrapping a `Sequence` in a `LazySequence`.
 Both `LazySequence` and some of its operations conform to `LazySequenceProtocol` enabling subsequent lazily implemented operations: